 City Break Atelier Praga caters to comfort-seekers with plush serviced apartments that will quickly become your newfound home in Warsaw.
 Each apartment is fully equipped with dining, lounging and entertainment facilities, but that doesn’t mean you should get stuck inside.
 A short stroll away from the cafés and bars of Ząbkowska Street, the Neon Museum and Soho Factory are also nearby.

-Hotel Hetman is a stylish and luxury option in Warsaw’s up-and-coming Praga district.
-It is located just a few minutes’ walk from a bus stop, a tram stop and the metro station Dworzec Wileński.
-All rooms are equipped with a television, a kettle with tea and coffee and Wi-Fi.
+Hotel Hetman is a stylish and luxury option in the Praga district, just a few minutes’ walk from a bus stop, a tram stop and the metro station Dworzec Wileński.
+All rooms are equipped with a television, a kettle with tea and coffee and wifi.
 Bottled water, toiletries and a hair dryer are also included in the room cost.
-There is a ground floor sports bar and a spacious reception area.
+There is a ground-floor sports bar and a spacious reception area.
 Conference halls can be booked for business events in this trendy hotel, which also hosts wedding parties.

 Situated just a few minutes’ walk from the metro station at Dworzec Wileński is the Hit Hotel.
 While the street name might be difficult to pronounce, it is not hard to find, it’s on Księdza Ignacego Kłopotowskiego and has an obvious sign outside.
-The Hotel has 54 rooms, a fully functioning restaurant and a bar that shows live sports.
-Wi-Fi works in the public areas and in all rooms.
+The hotel has 60 rooms, a fully functioning restaurant and a bar that shows live sports.
+Wifi works in the public areas and in all rooms.
 Children under the age of three stay for free.